By the end of this section, you will be able to:

 Workplace discrimination in this area means treating someone differently solely because of his or her sexual identification or sexual orientation, which can include, but is not limited to, identification as gay or lesbian (homosexual), bisexual, transsexual, or straight (heterosexual).
 Discrimination may also be based on an individual’s association with someone of a different sexual orientation.
 Forms that such discrimination may take in the workplace include denial of opportunities, termination, and sexual assault, as well as the use of offensive terms, stereotyping, and other harassment.

 In the absence of a specific law, LGBTQ issues present a unique opportunity for ethical leadership.
-Many companies choose to do the ethically and socially responsible thing and treat all workers equally, for example, by extending the same benefits to same-sex partners that they extend to heterosexual spouses.
+Many companies choose to do the ethically and socially responsible thing and treat all workers equally, for example, by extending the same benefits to same-sex partners that they extend to opposite-sex spouses.
 Ethical leaders are also willing to listen and be considerate when dealing with employees who may still be coming to an understanding of their sexual identification.

 Financial and performance-related considerations come into play as well.
 Denver Investments recently analyzed the stock performance of companies before and after their adoption of LGBTQ-inclusive workplace policies.26 The number of companies outperforming their peers in various industries increased after companies adopted LGBTQ-inclusive workplace policies.
 Once again, being ethical does not mean losing money or performing poorly.